singingwolfboy/netlify-home/_posts/2016-03-08-setting-up-your-custom-domain.md

 ![set-custom-domain.jpg](/uploads/set-custom-domain.jpg)

-Next, the standard values: If your registrar isn't listed below, then you can use these standard values to set up your domain.
+Next, the standard values: If your registrar isn't listed [below](#walkthroughstart), then you can use these standard values to set up your domain.

 **CNAME**: `www` should point at `example.netlify.com` (replace `example` with the name of your site as listed at [https://app.netlify.com/sites](https://app.netlify.com/sites))

 **A Record**: your raw domain (`example.com`) should be pointing to `198.61.251.14`

+![Example DNS Records](/img/docs/dns-records.png)

 Once you've added these new values, visiting `www.example.com` will take you to your new site.
-Remember, it could take a few hours to start pointing traffic in the right direction
+Remember, it could take a few hours to start pointing traffic in the right direction.

-![Example DNS Records](/img/docs/dns-records.png)

-# How do I set up with [insert Registrar here]?
+# How do I set up with [insert Registrar here]?<a id="walkthroughstart"></a>

 Is it your first time setting up a custom domain?
 No worries, we can help with that (we've all been there).
 For a step-by-step walkthrough with screenshots, choose your provider:
 [GoDaddy](#godaddy)